journeadrien/scholar2sql/README.md

 ## Usage

-1. Create a YAML configuration file, many field are required (see Configuration section for details), it is a long process, take your time!
+1. Create a YAML configuration file, many fields are required (see Configuration section for details).
+This is a long process, take your time!
+There are examples provided in the 'examples' folder.
 2. To enable pdf parsing, start a grobid service (I recomand using [docker here](https://grobid.readthedocs.io/en/latest/Grobid-docker/))
-3. Try loading the config and resolve validation error
+3. Try loading the config file and resolve the validation errors (if they occur)

 ```bash
 s2s_load_settings path_to_config.yaml # s2s_load_settings examples/ic_drug.yaml